kiwijos/user-web-client/README.md

 ### App Running Live

- Get a feel for the apps features, functionality, and user interface (we recommend visiting the site on your phone):
+ Get a feel for the apps features, functionality, and user interface:

 - **Live Demo**: Visit [Lenticode](https://vteam-user.lenticode.com/) to see the application live.